pixelastic/blog.pixelastic.com/app/_posts/2017-09-05-publish-my-first-npm-package.md

 I've extended it a bit to add an actual build step, as I have to compile SCSS files to final CSS (including a minified version).

-## Not using yarn, but goog old npm
+## Not using yarn, but good old npm

 Main problem I had was that I could run my `./scripts/release` script from the command line and have everything uploaded, but if I ever did the same through